cesaredef/cecast/README.md

 90  86     93      cha  0.0548  0.0333  0.0918  -139.7738  Karitiana  1454  1:22  data:vin=38%,cha=57%,v-c=5%   52_estimates_with_logLike<3.4:vin=46%,cha=15%,v-c=38%
 ```

-In this example, Papuan is the best source of contamination, but this is rather due to chance since there are only about 1500 reads.
-Furthermore, the log likelihoods are not that different.
-This is only one example, where I used just a few sequences to explain the proceduere, but I will show later on some examples where the source of contamination really matters.
+In this example, Papuan emerges as the best source of contamination, likely due to chance, given that only ~1,500 reads are involved.
+The log-likelihood differences are minimal.
+This serves as a simplified illustration, using a limited dataset, to explain the procedure.
+More extensive examples with larger datasets will demonstrate scenarios where the choice of contamination source significantly impacts results.